tableau/connector-plugin-sdk/docs/gallery-submission.md

 ### Step 3: Sign up for Technology Partner Program

-Once you've built your integration and are passing 90% of TDVT results, sign up for our [Technology Partner Program](https://www.tableau.com/partners/resources/technology/partner-agreement).
+After you've built your integration and are passing 90% of TDVT results, sign up for our [Technology Partner Program](https://www.tableau.com/partners/resources/technology/partner-agreement).
 By signing up for the Technology Partner Program you allow us to discuss confidential information with you and enables us to promote your products through our marketing channels, like the Extension Gallery.

 ### Step 4: Submit a Request to Publish

-Once you've built and tested your integration, [submit a request](https://forms.gle/2FisXfmwwuQEaXKG9) to publish your connector in the Extension Gallery.
+After you've built and tested your integration, [submit a request](https://forms.gle/2FisXfmwwuQEaXKG9) to publish your connector in the Extension Gallery.

 ### Step 5: Sign Gallery Agreement